Redstone Solar Thermal Power: Delay since 2016

 In April 2018, the purchase power agreement (PPA) with Eskom was signed.
 In August 2019, it was reported that financing for Redstone was complete.

 It is unclear what the bankruptcy of technology provider SolarReserve in 2020 means for the project.
 On 10 May 2021 ACWA Power announced the achievement of financial close, with commercial operations expected to commence in Q4 2023.
+ACWA Power appointed Chinese company SEPCO3 to finish construction on the project.

+The facility's tower was eventually completed in 2024, reaching a height of 248 meters.
+However, not all of the planned 40,000 heliostats surrounding the tower had been constructed at this point.
+Synchronization onto the national grid was then expected to take place in September 2024.